ysdn2019/Graduates-List/graduates/andrea-poon.md

 ---
 path: /work/Obscure
 graduate: Andrea Poon
-mainimg: /assets/work/poon_andrea_project3_web_main.jpg
+cover: /assets/work/poon_andrea_project3_web_main.jpg
-thumbnailimg: /assets/work/poon_andrea_project3_web_thumbnail.jpg
+thumbnail: /assets/work/poon_andrea_project3_web_thumbnail.jpg
 title: Obscure
 groupmembers:
-fields: Editorial
+category: Editorial
 mediumdimensions: Magazine, 6.5" x 9"
 description: Obscure is a different kind of travel magazine.
 It explores a city’s more hidden side while encouraging the reader to make new discoveries and to look at the world around them.
 With my photographs and captions, I hope to provide the reader with some laughs and let them feel relaxed.
 digitallink: